daveshenal/eduflow/dummy-ui/README.md

-# RAG System Testing Interface
+# HOP AI - RAG System Testing Interface

 A modern React TypeScript application for testing RAG (Retrieval-Augmented Generation) systems with a beautiful UI built with Tailwind CSS.